rememberSoftwares/yacana/README.md

 Note: The estimated calorie counts are approximate and may vary based on specific ingredients and portion sizes used.

-user: Rank the pastries from the lowest calory count to the largest.
+user: Rank the pastries from the lowest calorie count to the largest.

 assistant: Based on the estimated calorie counts I provided earlier, here are the pastries ranked from lowest to highest: